asmuth/recommendify/README.md

 recommendify
 ============

 Incremental and distributed item-based "Collaborative Filtering" for binary ratings with ruby and redis.
-In a nutshell: You feed in `user -> item` interactions and it spits out similarity vectors between items ("related items").
+In a nutshell: You feed in `user -> item` interactions and it spits out similarity vectors between items ("related items").  __scroll down for a demo...__

 [ ![Build status - Travis-ci](https://secure.travis-ci.org/paulasmuth/recommendify.png) ](http://travis-ci.org/paulasmuth/recommendify)

-_scroll down for a demo_

 ### use cases